 A Destination Imagination Challenge Master is the top official for your Team Challenge or Instant Challenge at your tournament.
-The Challenge Master is the person who trains the Appraisal Team, and who sets up and is in charge of all the Presentation Sites for that specific Challenge at the tournament.
+The Challenge Master is the person who trains the Appraisal Team and who sets up and oversees all the Presentation Sites for that specific Challenge at the tournament.
 So, the Challenge Master for your Team Challenge or Instant Challenge is the top expert in your Challenge.